getanteon/anteon-helm-charts/README.md

 ## Add New Engine (Optional):

 Currently, the ddosify chart deploys a single engine.
-To add more engines, you can upgrade the chart with the desired number of engine count as follows:
+To add more engines, you can upgrade the chart with the desired number of engine count as follows.
+Before adding new engines, ensure that you have enabled the distributed mode by clicking the `Unlock the Distributed Mode` button in the Ddosify dashboard.

 ```bash
 ENGINE_COUNT=3